LenaRantsevich/Encode-Ai-Hackathon-Reputy/README.md

 Installation
 Provide step-by-step instructions on how to set up and run the frontend locally.
 Include any prerequisites and commands necessary for installation.

+# Soft Skill Analysis Using AI 🧠🔍

+## Workflow 🚀

+The analysis and detection of soft skills proceed through three main stages:

+### 1. Pre-processing 📊

+- Extract essential metadata from the JSON file, focusing on post IDs and captions.
+- Format the data for efficient processing, stripping it down to its core components.

+### 2. Retrieval Augmented Generation (RAG) 🤖

+- The formatted dataset is fed into OpenAI's GPT-4 LLM via the Assistants API as a temporary file.
+- GPT-4's Retrieval Augmented Generation enhances model accuracy and prevents hallucination.
+- The LLM is pre-prompted to analyze each of the instagram post captions to identify represented soft skills.
+- This detected softskills are then prioritized based on the most represnted 3 out of the 6 skills.

+### 3. Post-processing ✨

+- The model outputs the three most represented skills found in the analysis along with their post ID's.
+- These skills, alongside relevant metadata like post images, are mapped using the post IDs.
+- Finally, the findings are compiled into a JSON file for front-end integration.

 Usage
 Explain how to use the frontend application.
 Provide instructions on navigating the user interface, interacting with features, and any other relevant information for users.